austineamonn/Civ7EnhancedTownFocusInfo/README.md

 ### What's New

-- blah blah blah
+- Improved language support and maintenance

 ### Features

-- blah blah
+- None

 ### Languages

+- French (New)
-- blah
+- Tradtional Chinese (New)

 ## Version 2.0.0